-The Group owns 100 per cent. of Aguilar, an integrated zinc and lead mining operation in Argentina.
-Aguilar's operations are at two locations in Jujuy province and comprise the Aguilar underground mine and concentrator plant and the Palpala lead smelter (with an annual capacity of approximately 15,000 tonnes of lead metal).
-A zinc smelter, located in Rosario, Argentina, was shut down in January 2016.
+The Group owns 100 per cent. of Aguilar, a zinc and lead mining operation in Argentina.
+Aguilar's operations are at two locations in Jujuy province and comprise the Aguilar underground mine and concentrator plant.
+A lead smelter that was part of the operation was closed in December 2018.

-Los Quenuales
+Los Quenuales (Peru)

-The Group owns 97.6 per cent. of Los Quenuales, a zinc and lead producer in Peru with mining operations at Iscaycruz (underground and open pit) and Yauliyacu (underground).
-Both operations have concentrators, producing zinc, lead and copper concentrates.
+The Group owns 97.6 per cent. of Los Quenuales, a zinc and lead producer in Peru with mining operations at Iscaycruz (underground and open pit), Yauliyacu (underground) and Contonga (underground) which was acquired in 2017.
+The combined operation produces zinc, lead and copper concentrates.

 Los Quenuales received community approval to develop a new ore area at Iscaycruz (Santa Este), which has estimated ore resources of 5 to 7 million tonnes and which commenced operations in 2014.
-However, in October 2015, Iscaycruz mine operations were placed on care and maintenance due to falling commodity prices.
+However, in October 2015, the Iscaycruz mine operations were placed on care and maintenance due to falling commodity prices.

-Sinchi Wayra / Illapa
+Sinchi Wayra/Illapa (Bolivia)